thumbnail

 Franklin D. Roosevelt

-What term referred to the division between free and Communist Europe after WWII?
+Term which referred to the division between free and Communist Europe after WWII

 The Iron Curtain

-What rival communist leader was assassinated in Mexico City on Stalin's orders?
+Rival communist leader who was assassinated in Mexico City in 1940

 Leon Trotsky